Lifestreaming: Far horizons: Lisa Batey, Sarah Austin, Dylan Reichstadt and Justin Shattuck

 Some lifecasters, such as newscaster-vocalist Janelle Stewart, use the technology to stage performances at a regular scheduled time, interview the live audience and plan a US and world tour around justin.tv viewers location.
 Lisa Batey, however, broadcast her entire life, talking constantly to viewers and informing them of her every decision in her Brooklyn apartment.
 Batey supplements her 24/7 streaming with entries she posts in her LiveJournal, not unlike the diary entries written by JenniCam.
 In August 2007, Batey did extensive technical research so that she could continue to broadcast without interruptions or equipment problems while she vacationed in Tokyo and Kyoto during September 2007.
 The following year, she moved to Tokyo and continued to lifecast from there before moving to Brazil in 2011.
 A pioneer in the field, Batey has been lifecasting since 1999 when she was 20 years old.

 Tristan Couvares is the most publicized life caster yet, Tristan teamed up with Seth Green to take life casting interactive in Control TV.
 They packaged the interactive media with major corporate sponsors: Ford, Sprint Nextel, and Snickers.
 The show was streamed live 24/7, and short, re-cap episodes were posted every few days.
 The fans of Control TV had been dubbed "the controllers" and voted on various aspects of daily life such as what Tristan would eat, when he would wake up and what he would wear.
 At one point, the majority of the viewers voted for Tristan Couvares to have an hour off camera.
 The show had over 105 million press impressions from 31 outlets including Variety, ESPN, and CNN.
-In total he had over 14 million viewers and users stayed ont the site for an average of 27 minutes.
+In total he had over 14 million viewers and users stayed on the site for an average of 27 minutes.